twilio-labs/about/README.md

 ## What is Twilio Labs?

-[Twilio Labs](https://www.twilio.com/labs) hosts a variety of open-source projects that were developed by people at Twilio and the community.
-Every one of these projects welcomes contributions.
+[Twilio Labs](https://www.twilio.com/labs) hosts a variety of open-source projects that are developed by people at Twilio and the community.

+Each of the listed project welcomes contributions.

-Feel free to submit issues, fixes, or suggestions to improvements for the projects.
+Feel free to submit issues, bugs and suggestions for improvements in the projects.

-*We can't wait to see what you __build together__ with us.*
+*We can't wait to see what you __build together__ with us!*

 ## Examples

-Here are some projects that are currently active:
+Here are some currently active projects:

 - [Serverless Toolkit](https://github.com/twilio-labs/serverless-toolkit) _Collection of tools around the [Twilio Runtime](https://www.twilio.com/runtime)_
     - [twilio-run](https://github.com/twilio-labs/twilio-run)  _Develop locally and deploy to Twilio Functions_